What is fulfillment?

-The entire order processing of the customer order from an online store are very important processes for companies selling physical products in e-commerce.
+The entire order processing of an order is an important process for companies that sell physical products.

-With the fulfillment in logistics, is meant the assumption of the associated tasks and includes a number of logistical processes.
+Fulfilment in logistics refers to the assumption of the associated tasks and comprises a range of logistical processes.

-Well-optimized and fast logistics processes lead to higher customer satisfaction, reduce costs and ultimately increase sales for companies in e-commerce.
+Well-optimized logistics processes lead to fast order processing.
+This increases customer satisfaction, reduces costs, enables scalable growth and ultimately increases sales for companies.

 Understanding fulfillment in logistics